-Northland Regional Council have an internal procedure where they circulate all applications to local lwi and Maori Groups that have registered with the Council as having an interest in the area.
-If a local lwi or Maori Group is considered to be affected by the effects of the proposed activity the Group must be notified as part of the consultation process.
+Northland Regional Council have an internal procedure where they circulate all applications to local Iwi and Maori Groups that have registered with the Council as having an interest in the area.
+If a local Iwi or Maori Group is considered to be affected by the effects of the proposed activity the Group must be notified as part of the consultation process.

 The proposed groundwater abstraction lies within the rohe of Te Aupōuri, Ngāti Kurī, and Ngāi Takoto iwi.
-Consultation with these iwi has not be carried out stage based on the understanding that if physical effects of an application are less than minor, then any meta-physical (cultural and spiritual) effects would commensurately also be less than minor.
+Consultation with these iwi has not been carried out at this stage given the:

+- less than minor environmental effect; and - understanding that if physical effects of an application are less than minor, then any meta-physical (cultural and spiritual) effects would commensurately also be less than minor.

 In this rohe we are aware that at least two of the three iwi groups have recently lodged applications for water takes, and we are aware of a third planning to do so.
-That signals that the taking of water itself is not an activity that iwi are adverse too.
+This signals that the taking of water in itself is not an activity that iwi are adverse too.